604 Curriculum Development

 1. The superintendent will inform the committee as to their role and responsibility in the process.

 II.
-Material selected for use in media centers and classrooms shall meet the following guidelines:
+Material selected for use in libraries and classrooms shall meet the following guidelines:

-A. Religion – Material shall represent the major religions in a factual, unbiased manner.
-The primary source material of the major religions shall be considered appropriate, but material which advocates rather than informs, or is designed to sway reader judgment regarding religion, shall not be included in the school media centers or classrooms.
+A. Religion – Material will represent the all religions in a factual, unbiased manner.
+The primary source material of the major religions is considered appropriate, but material which advocates rather than informs, or is designed to sway reader judgment regarding religion, will not be included in the school libraries or classrooms.

-B. Racism – Material shall present a diversity of race, custom, culture, and belief as a positive aspect of the nation’s heritage and give candid treatment to unresolved intercultural problems, including those which involve prejudice, discrimination, and the undesirable consequences of withholding rights, freedom, or respect of an individual.
+B. Racism – Material will present a diversity of race, custom, culture, and belief as a positive aspect of the nation’s heritage and give candid treatment to unresolved intercultural problems, including those which involve prejudice, discrimination, and the undesirable consequences of withholding rights, freedom, or respect of an individual.
+Required material will comply with all applicable laws.

-C. Sexism – Material shall reflect a sensitivity to the needs, rights, traits, lifestyles and aspirations of men and women without preference or bias.
+C. Sexism – Material will reflect a sensitivity to the needs, rights, traits, lifestyles and aspirations of individuals without preference or bias.
+Required material will comply with all applicable laws.

-D. Age – Material shall recognize the diverse contributions of various age groups and portray the continuing contributions of maturing members of society.
+D. Age – Material will recognize the diverse contributions of various age groups and portray the continuing contributions of maturing members of society.

-E. Ideology – Material shall present basic primary and factual information on an ideology or philosophy of government which exerts or has exerted a strong force, either favorably or unfavorably, over civilization or society, past or present.
-This material shall not be selected with the intention to sway reader judgment and shall be related to the maturity level of the intended audience.
+E. Ideology – Material will present basic primary and factual information on an ideology or philosophy of government which exerts or has exerted a strong force, either favorably or unfavorably, over civilization or society, past or present.
+This material will not be selected with the intention to sway reader judgment and is related to the maturity level of the intended audience.

-F. Profanity and Sex – Material shall be subjected to a test of literary merit and reality by the media specialists and licensed employees who will take into consideration their reading of public and community standards of morality.
+F. Profanity and Sex – Material complies with all applicable laws and is subjected to a test of literary merit and reality by the teacher librarians and licensed employees who will take into consideration their reading of public and community standards of morality.

 G. Controversial issues materials will be directed toward maintaining a balanced collection representing various views.